Purpose

 Handling Insider Information in Dialogues and Other Means with Shareholders, and Investors, and Other Stakeholders

-Manage information with the utmost care and based on the principle that such information must not be available to third parties (including the Company’s officers and employees) until after it is officially released.
+Information shall be managed with the utmost care, based on the principle that it remains unavailable to third parties (including unauthorized individuals within the Company) until it is publicly disclosed.

 Quiet Period

-To prevent leakage of financial information and ensure fair disclosure, the Company designates the period between the day following the closing date and the disclosure date as a quiet period, during which the Company shall refrain from commenting on or replying to queries related to financial information.
+To prevent the leakage of financial information and ensure fair disclosure, the Company observes a quiet period from the day following the closing date until the date of the earnings announcement.
+During this period, the Company shall refrain from commenting on or replying to inquiries related to financial information.

 Response to Market Rumors

-The Company shall not in principle comment in response to queries about market rumors.
+As a general rule, the Company shall not comment in response to inquiries about market rumors.

 Role of the Website

-The Company has created the Investor Relations section of its website to provide shareholders, investors, and other stakeholders with IR-related information in a speedy and fair manner, and thereby deepen understanding of the Company.
+The Investor Relations section of the Company's website provides shareholders, investors, and other stakeholders with IR-related information in a timely and fair manner, aiming to foster a deeper understanding of the Company.

-In principle, disclosed information shall be posted on the website as soon as possible following the disclosure.
-Please note, however, that there may be delays in posting information due to unexpected network disruptions or other technical problems, and that not all disclosed information will be posted on the website.
+As a rule, information shall be posted on the website promptly following its disclosure.
+Please note, however, that there may be delays in posting information due to unexpected technical failures, and that not all disclosed information will be posted on the website.

 Please also refer to the separately posted disclaimer.